 - (10) Includes 122,726 shares of common stock issuable upon the exercise of options exercisable within 60 days after May 31, 2013. - (11) Dr. Cole does not own shares in his individual capacity.
 He is a member of Flagship 2007 LLC, the sole general partner of Flagship 2007.
-Dr. Cole does not have either voting or investment control over Flagship 2007's shares and he disclaims beneficial ownership of Flagship 2007's shares, except to the extent of his pecuniary interest therein. - (12) Mr. Karsen does not own shares in his individual capacity.
-He is an executive vice president of Celgene.
-Celgene LLC and Celgene Alpine LLC are wholly-owned subsidiaries of Celgene.
-Mr. Karsen does not have either voting or investment control over Celgene LLC's or Celgene Alpine LLC's shares and he disclaims beneficial ownership of Celgene LLC's and Celgene Alpine LLC's shares, except to the extent of his pecuniary interest therein, if any. - (13) Consists of the shares described in note (3) above.
+Dr. Cole does not have either voting or investment control over Flagship 2007's shares and he disclaims beneficial ownership of Flagship 2007's shares, except to the extent of his pecuniary interest therein. - (12) Consists of the shares described in note (2) above.
+Mr. Karsen is the executive vice president of Celgene.
+Celgene European Investment Company LLC is a wholly-owned subsidiary of Celgene, and Mr. Karsen may be deemed to share voting and dispositive power with respect to such shares.
+Mr. Karsen disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (13) Consists of the shares described in note (3) above.
 Mr. Nelsen is a managing director of ARCH Venture Partners VII, LLC, which is the sole general partner of ARCH Venture Partners VII, L.P., which is the sole general partner of ARCH Venture Fund VII, L.P., and as such may be deemed to beneficially own such shares.
 Mr. Nelsen disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (14) Consists of the shares described in note (1) above.
 Mr. Starr is a partner of Third Rock Ventures, L.P. and may be deemed to have voting and investment power over the shares held by Third Rock Ventures, L.P.
 Mr. Starr disclaims beneficial ownership of such shares except to the extent of any pecuniary interest therein. - (15) Includes 1,326,763 shares of common stock issuable upon the exercise of options exercisable within 60 days after May 31, 2013.